All Episodes

 I don't believe that was the case.

-And as somebody who spends his days going into public, private and charter schools, those conversations that you said the teacher should be having, they're not having with the students because they don't know how to.
+And as somebody who spends his days going into public, private, and charter schools, those conversations that you said the teacher should be having, they're not having with the students because they don't know how to.

-And so when they have books that might use terms like Huckleberry Finn and say things like the N-word, they'll turn to their black students and make them say the word, or they'll skip over it because they don't have a concept to be able to have a conversation with the students on.
+And so when they have books that might use terms like Huckleberry Finn and say things like the N-word, they'll turn to their black students and make them say the word, or they'll skip over it because they don't have a context to be able to have a conversation with the students on.

-Professor De Binga, thank you.
+Professor Debinga, thank you.

-Leo 2.0, Leo Torrell, thank you.
+Leo 2.0, Leo Terrell, thank you.

-You want to be a part of the program.
+800-941 Sean, you want to be a part of the program?

-Got a great show tonight.
+Great show tonight.

-Hope you'll set your DVR.
+Hope you'll set your DBR.

-Quick break, your calls on the other side, 800-941 Sean, our number.
+Quick break, your calls on the other side, 800-941 Sean.

 All right, 25 to the top of the hour.